shinezhou9/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-*the total number of missing values in the dataset is 2304.*
+**Total number of missing values of steps**:  2304

-### 2. Fill all the missing value by the mean for that 5-minute interval
+Fill all the missing value by the mean for that 5-minute interval

 **strategy**

 - add a column to dataframe called "steps_revised".
 - use mean for 5-minute interval steps as the value in "step_revised" column if it is missing value in original "steps" value.
 Otherwise, copy the steps number to the "step_revised" column.
 - create a new dataset equal to the original one, but replace the original "step" column's value by the "step_revised" column's value.